ISO/IEC 17025 Accreditation Support for Testing, Calibration, and Sampling Laboratories

 What Is ISO/IEC 17025 Accreditation?

 ISO/IEC 17025 accreditation is formal recognition that a laboratory meets ISO/IEC 17025 requirements for competence, impartiality, and consistent operation within a defined scope.
-ISO says the standard helps laboratories demonstrate competence and generate valid results.
-NIST explains that accreditation verifies a laboratory has an appropriate quality management system and can properly perform specific tests or calibrations according to its scope.
+For customers, regulators, and procurement teams, that matters because it shows the lab has been independently assessed for its ability to generate valid results.

 ISO 17025 Certification vs ISO/IEC 17025 Accreditation